-3.3 Making results from Antraff
+3.4 Making results from Antraff

 As already indicated, the antraff program is able to generate numerical results only.
 The steps required to convert these results into graphs are undertaken, under the control of a makefile and scripts, by scripts, gnuplot, and R. All of these procedures are recorded in the makefile (/home/antraff/antraff/makefile).
-The targets in the makefile are listed in Tables 4-8.
-Any of these targets can be made by entering the command make target.
+The targets in the makefile are listed in Tables 5-7.
+Any of these targets can be made by entering the command make target in the directory where the Antraff source code is located.
+These targets can be made in a different directory from the Antraff source code - which will almost always be preferable - by using the script rmake which is described in Subsection 3.5.